avelingrayorg/cc-c/voice-lessons.md

 ##The Nitty Gritty..

+## A Free voice Training Tip

+When you're having difficulty reaching a note or finding the right placement [blow a sustained raspberry](https://www.youtube.com/watch?v=bPYvluJlwHA) while humming the note.
+This immediately helps you find your placement so the note can be sung out with ease!

 ##Did you know...

 That your voice box (a.k.a larynx) is not just used for making sweet sounds.
 It's main purpose is to protect your lungs from receiving food and water!